janikvonrotz/janikvonrotz.ch/content/post/2023-03/20-hide-native-tabs-with-tree-style-tabs-for-firefox.md

  - /images/firefox-treestyle-tab.png
 ---

 As the workspace for developers has moved almost entirely into the browser, browser extensions have become an integral part for customizing the workflow.
-Recently I started to the use the Tree Style addons: <https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/>
+Recently, I started to the use the Tree Style addons: <https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/>

 When using this extension, the native tab bar becomes obsolete.
 The following part of the post is an instruction on how to hide the native tab bar (which is a bit difficult).